Coaching stock of Ireland: Northern Ireland

 From 1998, NIR prefixed their numbers with "8" so as to be part of the Translink number series, which incorporates their road vehicles The table below lists the hauled passenger coaches that were in use until June 2009 plus the never used DBSO (This excludes the "De Dietrich" stock jointly owned with IÉ for operating Enterprise services between Belfast and Dublin.

 All ten coaches have since been withdrawn from service and sold into preservation.
 The Generator Van and eight passenger vehicles were acquired by the Railway Preservation Society of Ireland (RPSI) in 2014 with the intention of enhancing its Mark 2 fleet, though in 2022 began disposing of the set.
-The DBSO has been purchased by the Downpatrick & County Down Railway is used as a barrier vehicle to allow a 146 class locomotive to haul the DCDR's Class 450 DEMU.
+The DBSO has been purchased by the Downpatrick and County Down Railway is used as a barrier vehicle to allow a 141 class locomotive to haul the DCDR's Class 450 DEMU.